-from 73 historical maps that depict changes in ethnic settlement patterns over the past 165 years.
-Some of these changes are well known and documented - in particular genocides and population exchanges8 - while assimilation has altered the ethnic map more gradually.
+ethnic map more gradually.
 Accounting for these dynamics, our data avoid reverse causality that may arise when contemporary data on ethnic geography are projected into the past.

 Ethnic maps first emerged in the middle of the 19th century and became increasingly widespread ever since.
-Their proliferation was driven by two developments: First, innovations in statistics and cartography enabled categorizing local populations based on language and religion.
+Their proliferation was driven by two developments: First, innovations in statistics and cartography enabled the categorization of local populations based on language and religion.
 Second, the rise of state-driven and peripheral nationalisms created a demand for maps of the various ethnic groups across Europe (Kertzer and Arel 2002; Hansen 2015).
-Initial efforts by German and Austrian geographers in the 1840s were quickly followed by authors from Russia, the Balkans, and other parts of Europe, laying the foundation for a scientific community dedicated to classifying and mapping ethnic groups.
+Initial efforts by German and Austrian geographers in the 1840s were followed by authors from Russia, the Balkans, and other parts of Europe, resulting in a scientific community dedicated to classifying and mapping ethnic groups.

-For the most part, maps were drawn based on census data on the town- or district-level,9 and relied on native language as the defining ethnic marker (Cadiot 2005; Hansen 2015).
+For the most part, maps were drawn based on census data on the town- or district-level, and relied on native language as the defining ethnic marker (Cadiot 2005; Hansen 2015).
 The production of ethnic maps was generally viewed as a scientific endeavor, motivated by enlightenment-era ideals of measuring and classifying the 'natural' world (Livingstone, Withers et al. 1999).
 Mapmakers therefore sought to establish common scientific standards and provided detailed justifications (Dörflinger 1999; Hansen 2015).

 At the same time, however, ethnic maps and census data were also used for political purposes.
 In particular, states and nationalist movements employed them to shape perceptions of national homelands and support territorial claims (Herb 2002; Anderson 1991).
 This was most evident at the Paris Peace conference of 1919, where all parties relied on their own maps to support their demands (Palsky 2002).
 But the scope for manipulation was limited.
-Because mapmakers largely relied on the same data and methods, they could not arbitrarily "invent" ethnic boundaries
+Because mapmakers largely relied on the same data and methods, they could not arbitrarily "invent" ethnic boundaries (Hansen 2015) without jeopardizing their reputation (Herb 2002).
+Instead, most attempts to manipulate maps and census data involved the subtle use of politically convenient criteria such as the choice of sources, population thresholds (Hansen